Drug dealers. Rapists. Refugees. Terrorists.

 The food runner Yusef was going to Medical school then and is now an Anesthesioligist, one of the servers is a very well known hairdresser who lives on Park Avenue South and has a house in East Hampton, the bartender Abdul is now a partner in two successful restaurants here in the city, one of which is located in an iconic hotel in Times Square.
 I think of the countless people they have served and saved, and made look beautiful and feel happy over the 16 plus years since then and it is truly inspiring,

 As I look back on those times, I am so very thankful to have known that precious group of people and to continue to know them.
 I am also sad though because the things that I am hearing proposed now are frightening and awful and ignorant and dangerous.
 I wonder what my life and experience at The Odeon might have been like back then if not for Yusef, and Abdul, and Sebnem, and Hafid, and Tariq, and Mohammed.
 Without having fresh Moroccan tea to sip on all night when we had to work on Thanksgiving, without the band that played and the dancing we did at Abdul’s wedding party at Layla.
 Without the obsessive talks about Jeter’s batting average with Yusef and why the acronym RBI didn’t make sense to him.
 About Fadwa being upset because I didn’t make it to Marrakech from Haifa that summer due to a travel snafu.
 Or yelling at Tariq to stop talking to guests because he loved talking and laughing with the guests so much and he needed to hurry up and bring Lincoln and his wife their bread before their Country Salad arrived.
 If you take all of those experiences and people like that away from our lives, is there anything truly worth experiencing?
 To me, it becomes just a damn job.
 A series of trips back and forth to the Micros terminal and making drinks and dropping checks.
 Putting down full plates and picking up empty ones.
-If you remove all of those kind, loving, passionate, hard working people, there’s just a building left, made of wood, metal and stone, lit up by talking wires, with a sign out front, and it is empty inside.
+If you remove all of those kind, loving, passionate, hard working people, just a building remains, made of wood, held together by metal and stone, lit up by talking wires, marked with a sign out front, and empty inside.

 The Moroccan Martini created by Abdul Tabini: